suesakol/starter-hugo-academic/content/courses/2-2021-LG456/_index.md

 The following readings will also be used in class:

+De Groot, A. M. B. (2020).
+Bilingualism and cognition.
+In C.A.
+Chapelle (Ed.) *The concise encyclopedia of applied linguistics* (pp. 157--165).
+Wiley Blackwell.
 Ortega, L. (2011).
 Second language acquisition.
 In J. Simpson (Ed.) *The routledge handbook of applied linguistics* (pp. 171--184).
 Routledge.

 &nbsp;